BEIJING Jan 7 China's State Council has

-China temporarily lifts ban on sale of foreign games consoles
+temporarily lifted a ban on the sale of foreign games consoles,

 The statement gave no further details.